lemoncodes237/chefs-dream/README.md

 - Grill: Created from an Iron Trapdoor (must be bottom half).
 Put raw meat or fish (or some other things) on the grill after placing a heat source below it to cook it.

-New vegetables and fruits can be obtained by breaking grasses, ferns, leaves, or sweet berry bushes.
+New vegetables and fruits can be obtained by breaking grasses, ferns, or leaves.
 All other ingredients are obtained through one of the cooking stations above.

 For more details, use a Cooking Station Maker on a bookshelf to get more guides, or reference the [wiki](https://github.com/lemoncodes237/chefs-dream/wiki) on the [github page](https://github.com/lemoncodes237/chefs-dream).